mlswg/mls-protocol/draft-ietf-mls-protocol.md

 7. If the the above checks are successful, consider the updated GroupState object as the current state of the group.

-The `finished_mac` value is computed over the provisional group state and the current handshake message (with the confirmation value set to zero):
+The `signature` and `confirmation` values are computed over the transcript of group operations, using the transcript hash from the provisional GroupState object:

 ~~~~~
-struct {
-  GroupState state;     // Provisional group state
-  Handshake handshake;  // Handshake message, confirmation = 0
-} ConfirmationData;
+signature_data = GroupState.transcript_hash

+confirmation_data = GroupState.transcript_hash ||
+                    Handshake.signature

-confirmation = HMAC(confirmation_key, ConfirmationData)
+confirmation = HMAC(confirmation_key, confirmation_data)
 ~~~~~

 HMAC {{!RFC2104}} uses the Hash algorithm for the ciphersuite in